Mikjail/nm-zone/README.md

-We are creating a website to offer our Web skills.
+We are creating a static site to offer our Web Skills.
 A 2023 goal!

 Tech Stack:

 - Html5
 - Css3
+- js